rust-random/getrandom/README.md

 configuration flag to enable unpoisoning of the destination buffer filled by `fill_uninit`.

-For example, this can be done as follows (requires a Nightly compiler):
+For example, it can be done as follows (requires a Nightly compiler):
 ```sh
 RUSTFLAGS="-Zsanitizer=memory --cfg getrandom_sanitize" \
     cargo test -Zbuild-std --target=x86_64-unknown-linux-gnu